Ph.D. in COunseling Psychology

 - Cancer survivorship

-Upon completion of our Ph.D. program, and with the additional post-doctoral required hours, you’ll be able to apply for licensure as a psychologist in Colorado and in other states.
+Upon completion of our Ph.D. program, and with the additional post-doctoral required hours, you’ll be able to apply for licensure as a psychologist in Colorado.
+The University of Denver has not yet determined whether the program meets licensure requirements in a state other than Colorado or in any U.S. protectorates.
+For students seeking licensure in a state other than Colorado, students should contact the state’s Board of Education to determine whether the program meets licensure requirements.

 The program learning outcomes for the Ph.D. in Counseling Psychology are as follows: